Toyota Tacoma Price Summary

 Prices from verified buyer-submitted deal sheets.
 VINs partially masked for privacy.

-Verified buyers are paying an average of $46,366 for the Toyota Tacoma, based on 86 transactions.
+Verified buyers are paying an average of $46,568 for the Toyota Tacoma, based on 92 transactions.
 Prices range from $31,655 to $73,216 depending on trim, options, and location.
 Paying at or below the average puts you in a strong position.
+To see the 75th-percentile target price for your exact trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

-Buyers are negotiating an average of 6.6% off MSRP on the Toyota Tacoma.
+Buyers are negotiating an average of 6.7% off MSRP on the Toyota Tacoma.
 In competitive markets, discounts reach 10% or more.
 Your leverage depends on dealer inventory, time of purchase, and how many quotes you collect before committing.
+CarWhere PRO ($12.99/month) gives you the trim-level target discount plus an AI quote analyzer that generates a counteroffer script for any dealer offer.

 Four factors drive Toyota Tacoma pricing: (1) Trim and options — higher trims have larger dollar discounts but similar percentage savings; (2) Location — markets with multiple competing dealers produce better prices; (3) Timing — end of month, quarter, and model year offer the most leverage; (4) Dealer inventory — vehicles on the lot 60+ days are significantly more negotiable.

-Based on 86 verified transactions, aim for $46,366 or less for a Toyota Tacoma.
-Great deals come in at 9.6%+ below MSRP.
+Based on 92 verified transactions, aim for $46,568 or less for a Toyota Tacoma.
+Great deals come in at 9.7%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

-Verified buyers paid between $31,655 and $73,216 for a Toyota Tacoma, with an average of $46,366.
-The average negotiated discount was 6.6% off MSRP.
+Verified buyers paid between $31,655 and $73,216 for a Toyota Tacoma, with an average of $46,568.
+The average negotiated discount was 6.7% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 Dealer invoice price — what the dealer pays the manufacturer — is typically 5-8% below MSRP for the Toyota Tacoma.
 However, invoice isn't the full picture: holdback, volume bonuses, and incentives lower the dealer's true cost further.
 Focus on the verified transaction price rather than invoice when negotiating.